-Guy Vallancien Age: 59 Dr. Guy Vallancien was appointed as a member of the Company's Board of Directors in November 2002.
+Guy Vallancien Age: 60

+Dr. Guy Vallancien was appointed as a member of the Company's Board of Directors in November 2002.
 He is Professor of Urology and Chief of the Urology Department at the Institut Mutualiste Montsouris (Paris, France).
-He is a member of the Executive Committee of the French Urological Association (AFU) and a member of the European and International Urological Association.
+He was a member of the Executive Committee of the French Urological Association (AFU) from 1986 to 1992 and is a member of the European and International Urological Association.